Kazushige Nagashima: Post-retirement

 He has also appeared as a commentator for K-1 broadcasts, owing to his experience with Kyokushin Karate.
 He was knocked unconscious when he was put into a mock matchup with former K-1 World Max champion Masato on a television show.

 He also appears regularly on a quiz game show, and on other variety television shows.
 He is in several television commercials, including one when he appears alongside his father.

-At the beginning of 2005, he was made the Yomiuri Giants special advisor, and the Yomiuri Shinbun sports advisor.
+At the beginning of 2005, he was made the Yomiuri Giants special advisor, and the Yomiuri Shimbun sports advisor.
 He was given the position with a recommendation from Yomiuri Giants owner Tsuneo Watanabe, showing that the rift between him and his former team has healed over time.
 This is one of the only instances where a mediocre baseball player was given a high position in the Yomiuri organization.
 He also ran the first Japanese leg of the 2004 Summer Olympics torch relay.

 Nagashima played the voice of "Kōichi", father of the human protagonist in Studio Ghibli's 2008 animated film Ponyo on the Cliff by the Sea.